 - Haste – Increases attack speed, channeling speed of Earthfist Barrage and the tick rate of damage and healing effects.

-- Spirit – Increases the rate you charge your spirit ability.
-Spirit also increases the chance of refunding Earthfall and Stormfall charges spent.
-When a charge is refunded, Meiko gains Spirit Armor, increasing her Armor by 50% for 12 seconds.
+- Spirit – Spirit increases the chance of refunding Earthfall and Stormfall charges spent.
+When a charge is refunded, Meiko gains Spirit Armor, increasing her Armor by 50% for 12 seconds, and also regenerates one Stone Shield.
+Every time a Spirit Refund procs, Meiko generates two spirit points for her Spirit Ability.

 The formula for Spirit effects is Spirit% / (1 + Spirit%).
 20% Spirit = 0.2/1.2 = 16.667% chance.